kimoppalfens/kimoppalfens.github.io/_posts/2019-03-07-Intune security baselines.md

 Intune :
 ![alt]({{ site.url }}{{ site.baseurl }}/images/IntuneSecurityBaseline07.png)

 Apart from the section called Device guard and the settings covering credential guard, this is rather clear.
-The GPO counterpart covers both setting in 1 gpo,but I think the Intune version is a lot clearer ! (the GPO also lists this setting under device guard)
+The GPO counterpart covers both setting in 1 gpo, but I think the Intune version is a lot clearer ! (the GPO also lists this setting under device guard)

 The system guard setting seems to be lacking some help text, but the GPO alternative is even worse as there is no "System Guard" setting.
 If you dig into the details, the Virtualization based security GPO does set some systemguard registry keys, but this is not clear from the help text or policy settings name